RobbieJennings/nix-config/docs/nixos-options.md

-Whether to enable enables virtualisation using libvirt \& qemu\.
+Whether to enable virtualisation using libvirt \& qemu\.